micthiesen/spotify-my-slack/README.md

 # Spotify my Slack ![test](https://github.com/micthiesen/spotify-my-slack/workflows/test/badge.svg?branch=master)

 Note that this project is currently undergoing a significant refactor and _is not functional yet_.
-If you want to find a working version of SMS you'll have to dig through the Git history a bit.
+If you want to find a working version of SmS you'll have to dig through the Git history a bit (a lot, actually).

 ## Local Development